XINRUICHEN/Movies-visualization/README.md

 # Udacity-BA-project3
-Use data to make suggestions for a movie-making company
+Use data to make suggestions for a movie-making company This is the third project for Udacity Business Analyst Courses.

 ## Original data:
 Present in Excel and showing revenue, cast, direstor, keywords, genres and so forth of 10844 films.